-The new tenure option available to Registered Providers is Affordable Rent and it allows rent to be set up to 80% of local market rents (providing they have a delivery agreement with the Homes and Communities Agency), and this is expected in most cases to be above the 'target' rents (a formula used to calculate rent for Social Rent properties).
-The extra money generated will then help to fund more affordable housing.
-The vast majority of new rented affordable housing financed by the Homes and Communities Agency (HCA) in the 2011-15 round, is intended to be for Affordable Rent with a few exceptions.
-As well as new build properties, Registered Providers incorporated proposals for a number of their existing Social Rent properties they would convert at re-let stage to Affordable Rent in May 2011, as part of their offers to the HCA for Affordable Homes Programme funding 2011-15.
-In effect, the 'conversions' to Affordable Rent have assisted the Registered Providers to demonstrate better value for money by reducing the level of grant needed to provide each unit of new affordable housing.
-The Council engaged in discussions with Registered Providers at this stage to ensure there was agreement and clarity regarding proposed conversions in Chorley.
-The Council only expects there to be conversions where they have been previously agreed and not to exceed the stated quantity.
+A recently introduced tenure option available to Registered Providers is Affordable Rent which allows rent to be set up to 80% of local market rents (providing they have a delivery agreement with the Homes and Communities Agency).
+In most cases Affordable Rents will be above the 'target' or Social Rents.
+The extra money generated by Affordable Rents is expected to fund more affordable housing.
+The Council expects Registered Providers to inform it how this additional revenue is to be utilised within the borough on an annual basis.
+The majority of new rented affordable housing financed by the Homes and Communities Agency (HCA) in the 2011-15 round is intended to be for Affordable Rent.
+In May 2011 as well as new build properties, Registered Providers incorporated proposals for a number of their existing Social Rent properties to be converted ,at re-let stage, to Affordable Rent as part of their offer to the HCA for Affordable Homes Programme funding.
+In effect, the 'conversions' to Affordable Rent have assisted the Registered Providers to demonstrate better value for money by reducing the level of grant required to provide each new unit of affordable housing.
+The Council engaged in discussions with Registered Providers to ensure there was agreement and clarity regarding proposed conversions in Chorley.
+The Council expects there to be conversions only where these have been previously agreed with the Council.

-As well as the extra revenue for affordable housing development, the other main feature of Affordable Rent is the choice given to landlords regarding what type of tenancies they grant.
-Affordable Rent allows flexible or fixed term tenancies to be granted, which is considered to make better use of social housing which is a scarce resource in high demand.
+As well as the extra revenue for affordable housing development, the other main feature of Affordable Rent is the choice given to landlords regarding the type of tenancies they grant.
+Affordable Rent allows flexible or fixed term tenancies to be granted.
+This is considered to make best use of social housing which is a scarce resource in high demand.
 Fixed term tenancies may be granted in order for Registered Providers to manage their housing stock more effectively to meet housing need.

-One of the key disadvantages of the affordable rent model is that as it is a higher rent, this can present a disincentive for those who are looking to move into paid employment.
+One of the key disadvantages of the Affordable Rent model is that in most situations these rents are higher than target or Social rents, and this can present a disincentive for those who are looking to move into paid employment.